sdomanskyi/DigitalCellSorter/README.md

 With conda, you can create, export, list, remove, and update environments that have different versions of Python and/or packages installed in them.
 Switching or moving between environments is called activating the environment.
-Create and activate a new environment in conda, and name it for example "DCS":

 	conda create --name DCS
 	conda activate DCS